goFrendiAsgard/jurnal-chiml/draft.md

 Chimera-Framework in the other hand focusing on how to make the effort minimal.
 The orchestration components in Chimera-Framework don't have to be HTTP aware.
 Even an old UNIX utility like `date` or `cat` will serve well.

 In this research we are focusing in improving the orchestration mechanism in Chimera-Framework.
 The orchestration language is named CHIML (Chimera Markup Language) which is a superset of YAML.
-CHIML is designed to be readable, compat, and intuitive.
+CHIML is designed to be readable, compact, and intuitive.

 # Research Question